-In Statistics, the variables or numbers are defined and categorized using different scales of measurements.
+In Statistics, the variables or numbers are defined and categorised using different scales of measurements.
 Each level of measurement scale has specific properties that determine the various use of statistical analysis.
 In this article, we will learn four types of scales such as nominal, ordinal, interval and ratio scale.

 Levels of Measurements

 There are four different scales of measurement.
 The data can be defined as being one of the four scales.
 The four types of scales are:

 - Nominal Scale